davepaulsanders/setlists/README.md

 # Setlists

-This project allows a user to log in and create setlists and save them to their account.
+This project allows a user to log in or register and create setlists and save them to their account.
 In addition, it includes a pulsing metronome that automatically adjusts to the BPM of the selected song.

 ## Technologies Used